1. Gautama Buddha was born in __________.

 Explanation: They were his earliest followers, including Kondanna.

-13. The core teachings of Buddha are known as:
+13. The core teachings of Buddha are known as__________.

 A) Triratna